 Thought up by the late and great Bill Stumpf (father of the Aeron chair) and designed by Jeff Weber with the guidance of a team of 20 physicians and doctors in physical therapy, ergonomics and biomechanics, it uses the human body as its blueprint — a spine with a flexible rib cage bends and turns are you do and redistributes pressure to lessen tension.

 Office Chair Brands to Know

 An extreme and praise-worthy focus on sustainable, eco-friendly design and gorgeous aesthetics come together with research-backed ergonomics at Humanscale.
 A through-line can be seen in all Humanscale’s more recent products — simplicity.
-Simplicity urged forward by the late American industrial designer Niels Diffrient in his partnership with Humanscale, which yielded two of the most notable and respected chairs ever — the Freedom and Diffirent World.
+Simplicity was urged forward by the late American industrial designer Niels Diffrient in his partnership with Humanscale, which yielded two of the most notable and respected chairs ever — the Freedom and Diffrient World.

 Herman Miller is the company behind many of the most iconic pieces in the era of mid-century modern but its catalog has far more to offer than famous lounge chairs.
 When Herman Miller released the Aeron office chair, it instantly became the, or at least one of the best makers of office seating the world over.
-The American brand’s most notable office chairs are likely the Aeron, Embody and the newly released Cosm, a fully passive ergonomic chair with a few unique-unto-itself features.
+The American brand’s most notable office chairs are likely the Aeron, Embody and the relatively new Cosm, a fully passive ergonomic chair with a few unique-unto-itself features.